Frequently asked questions

 Why are tokens necessary?
 Why not just a paper contract?

 Tokens make ISAs fungible, transferable, and composable.
-A paper ISA is a bilateral contract between two parties — illiquid and impossible to price.
+A paper ISA is a bilateral contract between two parties: illiquid and impossible to price.
 A token is a standardized unit that can be traded, pooled into indices, structured into tranches, and used as collateral.
-The fixed supply of 1,000 tokens per covenant creates a well-defined unit of ownership for market clearing.
+The fixed supply of 10,000 tokens per issuer (standardized across both listing paths) creates a well-defined unit of ownership for market clearing.

 Why Base (Ethereum L2) and not Ethereum mainnet or Solana?